Mobutu Sese Seko: One-man rule

-Mobutu led one of the most enduring dictatorships in Africa and amassed a personal fortune estimated to be over US$5 billion by selling his nation's rich natural resources while the people lived in poverty.
+Mobutu led one of the most enduring autocracies in Africa and amassed a personal fortune estimated to be over US$50 million by selling his nation's rich natural resources while the people lived in poverty.
 While in office, he formed a totalitarian regime responsible for numerous human rights violations, attempted to purge the country of all Belgian cultural influences, and maintained an anti-communist stance to gain positive international support.

 Mobutu was the subject of one of the most pervasive personality cults of the twentieth century.
 The evening newscast opened with an image of him descending through clouds like a god.
 His portraits were hung in many public places, and government officials wore lapel pins bearing his portrait.
 He held such titles as "Father of the Nation", "Messiah", "Guide of the Revolution", "Helmsman", "Founder", "Savior of the People", and "Supreme Combatant".
 In the 1996 documentary of the 1974 Foreman–Ali fight in Zaire, dancers receiving the fighters can be heard chanting "Sese Seko, Sese Seko".
 At one point, in early 1975, the media were forbidden to refer to anyone other than Mobutu by name; others were referred to only by the positions they held.

 Mobutu successfully capitalized on Cold War tensions among European nations and the United States.
 He gained significant support from the West and its international organizations such as the International Monetary Fund.

+Space program

+In the late 1970s, the West Germany company OTRAG was developing a program to send peaceful satellites into space at lower costs, but a 1954 amendment to the Treaty of Brussels prevented them from developing and launching missiles in Germany.
+As a result, they paid Mobutu $130 million to develop their program in Zaire.
+In a 1978 agreement with OTRAG, Mobutu gave the company a 25-year rented plot of land in Zaire.
+The first rocket, OTRAG-1, was launched on 18 May 1977, while Mobutu watched from a distance.
+The rocket took off successfully, but shortly afterwards fell and crashed back down to the ground.

+By 6 June 1978, two more rockets had been launched and crashed in Zaire.
+Nevertheless, Mobutu continued to promote the program, stating that 200 Zairians were employed by the project and the country would receive royalties from future rocket sales.
+Two years after the launch of the first rocket, the Soviet Union alleged that former Nazi scientists were involved with OTRAG, and became convinced that the company was secretly gathering military intelligence.
+Mobutu succumbed to Soviet pressure, ended the program, and cut ties with OTRAG.